 Arthur Chevrolet passed away on this day in 1946 after hanging himself.
 For many years prior he battled unyielding depression.
 Arthur and his brothers Louis and Gaston were highly successful race car drivers between the 1900s and 1920s.
 It is Louis, though, who worked with Billy Durant to co-found Chevrolet car company.
 After Louis left Chevrolet shortly after production began, the three brothers became partners in the Frontenac Motor Corporation.

 Just nine days before his 62nd birthday Arthur, the last surviving Chevrolet brother, committed suicide.
-It is unknown exactly where Arthur is buried, as he was long believed to be interred next to his brother.
-Investigations revealed that it was Arthur’s son who died 15 years prior that was the one buried next to Louis.
-It is now believed Arthur may be in an unmarked grave in the town he died, Slidell, Louisiana.
+It is unknown exactly where Arthur is buried.
+Many long believed him to be interred next to his brother, but that turned out not be the case.
+Investigations revealed that Arthur’s son, who died 15 years prior, rested eternally next to Louis.
+IArthur may be in an unmarked grave in the town he died, Slidell, Louisiana.
 You can read more about the mystery grave from this Hemmings article.